 Measure and add enough water if necessary to make it all up to 1.75 litres.
 Put it in the preserving pan with the muslin bag and contents and leave to one side.

-Take the rinds and shred them as finely as you can.
+Take the rinds (you probably won’t need all of them) and shred them as finely as you can.
 I’ve tried food processors (too shreddy), an ancient clamp-to-the-worktop peel cutter (not much different) and Him Outdoors with a big cleaver (that sentence could have gone two ways.)

 Him Outdoors wins hands down.
 Sorry, no, I don’t rent him out, find your own.